Jump to section

 The second group Warr called Additional Decrement, characteristics that would hamper an employee’s performance and well-being at work if present in excess.
 Some examples of these characteristics are the availability of feedback, the difficulty of the work, and the demands made on an employee by his everyday work.
 He compared these to the vitamins A and D, an excess of which can lead to toxic buildups in the human body, therefore hampering the body’s overall well-being.

 Why are compensation and benefits important?

 Human resources are the most important aspect of a company.
 The more talented a company’s workers are, the better its output and its bottom line.
-A competent approach towards compensation and benefits in the workplace goes a long way to ensuring that a company’s employees are satisfied.
+A competent approach toward compensation and benefits in the workplace goes a long way to ensuring that a company’s employees are satisfied.
 Some other reasons why compensation and benefits are important are listed below:

 Keep employees motivated

 When employees are adequately compensated, they feel motivated to come to work.
 Their morale remains high, and their job satisfaction levels increase.
 High morale ensures that employees are motivated enough to come to work every day and deliver work to the best of their abilities.
-Highly motivated and satisfied employees are also less likely to look for opportunities outside of their current work, and this leads to them staying at the job for a longer period of time.
+Highly motivated and engaged employees are also less likely to look for opportunities outside of their current work, and this leads to them staying at the job for a longer period of time.

 Attract the best talent in the industry

 Any smart and hardworking employee would know their value and would want to maximize that value for the best compensation and benefits package.
 If an employee feels that they are being underpaid or a competitor is offering the same monetary compensation but a better benefits package, they are likely to jump ship.
 HR professionals should know what their total compensation packages look like when compared with competitors and try to match them wherever possible to attract and retain the top talent.

 What are the key components of compensation and benefits?